 Monthly Starting Price $2.49

 - FREE website, domain, and cPanel migrations

-- FREE SSD storage makes your site load up to 20x faster!
+- SSD storage makes your site load up to 20x faster

-- FREE security suite including SSL and hack protection
+- Security suite includes SSL and hack protection

 - Unlimited bandwidth and email accounts